 All I can do is consider what Paul Krugman wrote yesterday in The Perfect, the Good, the Planet:

-"Now, however, a somewhat uneasy coalition of progressives and centrists rules Washington, and staking out a position has become much trickier.
+I think Obama is making the necessary bet to fix our economic and financial problems.
+I onoly worry that it is too late."Now, however, a somewhat uneasy coalition of progressives and centrists rules Washington, and staking out a position has become much trickier.
 Policy tends to move things in a desirable direction, yet to fall short of what you’d hoped to see.
 And the question becomes how many compromises, how much watering down, one is willing to accept."